gmanchon/wagon-data-template/README.md

 - [x] registry tracking repo: store code repo and model repo locations in run
 - [ ] registry tracking repo: use log_params for mlflow_log_dict_param

-- [x] app: option to run with registry (requires a clean git status)
+- [x] trainer: log training steps in cli

-- [ ] trainer: use yaml files in source control for params and hyperparams ?
+- [ ] trainer: use yaml files in source control for params and hyperparams

 - [x] train locally
 - [ ] train on colab